klaytn/metaverse-knowledge-kit/docs/getting-started/introduction.md

 ## Unique perks of building on Klaytn <a id="Unique perks of building on Klaytn"></a>

+Klaytn positioning as the trust layer for the metaverse, seeks to offer the required services for the development and implementation of decentralized applications for usage in online gaming and virtual worlds.
+In order to help companies and developers create their metaverses and gaming usecases, Klaytn offers the following unique inherent features:

 * **High Performance:** Main chain should handle at least 4,000 TPS (transaction per seconds).
 * **Instant Transaction Finality:** Klaytn guarantees immediate transaction finality with one-second block generation time and low transaction latency which enables interactive Metaverse use cases.
 * **Low Transaction fee:** Beyond speed, Klaytn is also able to keep gas fees low, to a fraction of Ethereum gas fees.